sawyerh/highlights/packages/highlights-email-to-json/README.md

 Convert an email export of notes into a JSON object.
+This is handy for saving notes from Instapaper or directly from the web.

 ## Expected email format